 Luckily, we worked out a 'plan B', in case of inclement weather.
 Inclement weather indeed came, so we staged it at the camp site.
 Each teacher occupied a dome, dressed up.
 Campers were released in ones and twos at five-minute intervals, to follow a trail from dome to dome, meeting an archetypal encounter at each stage.

-So there I was, the last stage in the line.
-By the time they reached me, people had already met a fairy, a sky-god, a druid, a goddess, an oracle or two – and I was a wizard or an ancient – Merlin to some, a Mongolian or a space-being to others – dressed in my Hungarian pointed hat and Chinese dragon robes, and meditatively transmogrified into an archetypal state of being.
+So there I was, acting as the last stage in the line.
+By the time they reached me, people had already met a fairy, a sky-god, a druid, a goddess, an oracle or two – and I was a wizard – Merlin to some, a Mongolian or a space-being to others – dressed in my Hungarian pointed hat and Chinese dragon robes, and meditatively transmogrified into an archetypal, altered state of being.

 On announcing themselves at the door and being invited in, they encountered me in my arcane state, addressing them: "The road is long, and you have already travelled far.
 The journey through your many lives has seemed like an infinity.
 There have been many turns of the way, and there are many more turns to come.
 I am going to ask you a question, and the question is this: when you have completed your life, and you are preparing to pass on and are looking back over your life at all you have seen and all you have done, what is it that you most would like to have done before your days are over?"
 For youngsters, I asked them what they would like to do when they were adults.